quartzy/courier/README.md

 $courier = new SendGridCourier(new \SendGrid("mysendgridkey"));
 ```

+##### Note on Charset

+SendGrid does not support adding `; charset="x"` when defining the type of an
+attachment, as such, whatever value is defined on the `Email` will be ignored
+when preparing the delivery for SendGrid.

 #### SparkPost

 The SparkPost courier supports both templated and simple emails.
 To use the SparkPost courier, you will need an API key with the following permissions: